 Some Additional Tips for Keeping Your Heater Clean

 - Regularly clean your heater to avoid major buildup of dirt and dust.
-In the event that your heater hasn’t been cleaned for years, you might need to contact a heating system professional.
+In the event that your heater hasn’t been cleaned for years, you might need to contact a heating repair professional.

 - Always read the instruction manual before disassembling or doing anything out of the ordinary to your heater, to avoid accidentally damaging it or cancelling the warranty.